 To: Junior majors in the Educational Studies Program

-To receive permission to enroll in the seminar, juniors must submit a 1-2 page research plan for approval by the Educational Studies faculty, due one week before advising week.
-(This year the deadline is Monday, April 1st, 2013, because advising week begins on April 8th, and course registration begins on April 15th.)
+To receive permission to enroll in the seminar, juniors must submit a 1-2 page research plan for approval by the Educational Studies faculty, due before advising week.
+(This year the deadline is Friday, April 4th, 2014, because advising week begins on April 7th, and course registration begins on April 14th.)

 Write a research plan (download form) that responds to the questions below, then submit your document to Ed Studies faculty (upload link) by the deadline.

 - What is your proposed research question, and how is it significant to educational studies, broadly defined?

 Be sure to phrase your idea as a researchable question or a testable hypothesis.
 Educational studies is broadly defined as schooling and its relationship to society, and/or learning processes, and/or youth development.

 - What courses, experiences, and/or readings inspired you to choose this question?